rafaelbertelli/next-saas-rbac/docs/README.md

 - [x] It should be able to authenticate using e-mail & password;
 - [x] It should be able to authenticate using Github account;
-- [ ] It should be able to recover password using e-mail;
+- [x] It should be able to recover password using e-mail;
+- [x] It should be able to reset password using token;
 - [x] It should be able to create an account (e-mail, name and password);

 ### Organizations

 - [x] It should be able to create a new organization;
 - [x] It should be able to get organizations to which the user belongs;
-- [ ] It should be able to update an organization;
+- [x] It should be able to update an organization;
-- [ ] It should be able to shutdown an organization;
+- [x] It should be able to shutdown an organization;
-- [ ] It should be able to transfer organization ownership;
+- [x] It should be able to transfer organization ownership;
+- [x] It should be able to get organization details by slug;
+- [x] It should be able to get user membership in an organization;

 ### Invites